greyblake/nutype/README.md

 `Debug`, `Clone`, `Copy`, `PartialEq`, `PartialOrd`, `FromStr`, `AsRef`, `Into`, `From`, `TryFrom`, `Hash`, `Borrow`, `Display`, `Serialize`, `Deserialize`.

 It's also possible to derive `Eq` and `Ord` if the validation rules guarantee that `NaN` is excluded.
-This can be done applying `finite` validation.
+This can be done applying by `finite` validation.
 For example:

 ```rust
 #[nutype(validate(finite))]